bschulz81/hyperbolicfitdll/README.md

 // The algorithm works by first selecting combination of points and fitting them to a hyperbola.
 This initial hyperbola is then corrected with contributions from other points.
 A point outside a combination is added
 // if its error from the initial fit is deemed not to be an outlier based on various statistical methods.
 A new fit with the added point is then made and the process is repeated with another initial combination of points.
+// The algorithm works in parallel with several threads.
+So it benefits from processors with multiple cores.
 //
-// The initial combination is selected randomly if the binominal coefficient of the number of points n and the number of outliers k (n choose k)  is larger than 22 choose 11==705432.
+// The initial combination is selected randomly if the binominal coefficient of the number of points n and the number of outliers k (n choose k) is larger than 22 choose 11 = 705432.
 Otherwise, the combinations are searched deterministically.
 //
 // stop_after_seconds is a parameter that stops the RANSAC after a given time in seconds has elapsed.
 // stop_after_numberofiterations_without_improvement is a parameter that lets the RANSAC stop after it has iterated by stop_after_numberofiterations_without_improvement iterations
 // without a further improvement of the error.
 Note that this parameter is not the iteration number, but it is the number of iterations without further improvement.
 //
-// The parameters stop_after_seconds and stop_after_numberofiterations_without_improvement are only used if the binominal coefficient of n choose k is larger than 22 choose 11==705432.
+// The parameters stop_after_seconds and stop_after_numberofiterations_without_improvement are only used if the binominal coefficient n choose k is larger than 22 choose 11 == 705432.

 // backslash is a parameter that can contain the focuser backslash in steps.
 The best focus position is corrected with respect to this backslash.
 If you already have taken account of